dasch-swiss/dsp-tools/docs/cli-commands.md

 ### `excel2lists`

 This command creates the "lists" section of a JSON project file from Excel files.
-It will be deprecated in favour of `new-excel2lists` in the future.
+It will be deprecated in favor of `new-excel2lists` in the future.

 ```bash
 dsp-tools excel2lists [options] excelfolder lists_section.json